ZanSara/zansara.github.io/content/posts/2025-10-27-kv-caching-optimizations-token-level.md

 LLMs are hierarchical, with several layers within layers of computations.
 Each of these layers is identical in structure, but during training the weights that they learn make some of these layers more important than others and more impactful on the output's quality.

-This means that not each of these steps should be compressed equally!
+This means that not all of these steps should be compressed equally.
 If we could identify which layers are more impactful we could reduce the compression of the KV cache for these layers and increase it for the others.
 In this way the effects of compression on the output quality would be minimized.

 Budget allocation strategies tend either of these granularity levels:
 - **Layer-wise budget allocation**, which assigns different compression ratios across the model's decoding layers